 As its name suggests, British Gas is British owned and based.
-It's still the biggest energy company in the UK, and says it services nine million homes, although it has been losing customers for a while, including close to 300,000 in 2019.
+It's still the biggest energy company in the UK and is estimated to serve around twelve million homes.

-It's a subsidiary of Centrica, a multinational energy and services company, which also owns utility suppliers in the Republic of Ireland and North America.
+The firm is a subsidiary of Centrica, a multinational energy and services company, which also owns utility suppliers in the Republic of Ireland and North America.
 It has taken on customers of Robin Hood Energy, People's Energy and other smaller firms when they stopped trading.

 It's known as Scottish Gas in Scotland and claims to be ‘bringing Britain the smooth-running homes of today and tomorrow’.
 As well as gas and electricity, it also sells boilers, smart home products from the Hive brand and HomeCare insurance.